shawon-kanji/typescript-elastic-vectorsearch/README.md

 - `@huggingface/transformers` for generating text embeddings
 - TypeScript for type-safe development

+### Available Embedding Models
+The project supports two embedding models:
+1. `all-MiniLM-L6-v2` (default)
+   - A lightweight and efficient model suitable for general-purpose text embeddings
+   - Good balance between performance and resource usage
+2. `all-mpnet-base-v2`
+   - A more powerful model that can capture more nuanced semantic relationships
+   - Better performance but requires more computational resources

 Vector search is implemented by:
-1. Converting text to embeddings using the `all-MiniLM-L6-v2` model
+1. Converting text to embeddings using the selected model
 2. Storing documents with their embeddings in Elasticsearch
+3. Enhancing search queries with additional context using LaMini-Flan-T5
-3. Performing similarity search using these embeddings
+4. Performing similarity search using these embeddings

 ## Development